Essential Elements of ACT II: PART I

-Even though we talk about the Three-Act Structure, I always look at it and teach it as four acts.
+Even though we call it the Three-Act Structure, I always teach it as four acts.

-It’s much more useful to think of Act II as two separate Acts, which we’ll call Act II: 1 and Act II:2, which have their own very specific story elements, and which are very different in feeling and tone from each other.
+It’s much more useful to think of that long Act II as two separate Acts—we’ll call them Act II: 1 and Act II:2, that have their own very specific story elements, and that are very different in feeling and tone from each other.

 In a 2-hour movie, Act II: Part 1 starts at about 30 minutes and ends at about 60 minutes.
-In a 400-page book, Act II: Part 1 starts at about page 100 and climaxes at about page 200.
+In a 400-page book, Act II: Part 1 starts at about page 100 and climaxes at about page 200 — the Midpoint.

 So we’re talking about the second quarter of your book or script.

 Act II: Part 1 is the most variable of the four Acts of a story.
-I have noticed it also tends to be the most genre-specific!
+It also tends to be the most genre-specific!

 For example: